drudru/understanding_redo/README.md

 If a 'do' file is executed, the target is built and the resulting output is atomically put in the filesytem.
 The 'redo-ifchange' or 'redo-ifcreate' are used in the 'do' shell scripts.
 Dependency and other data is recorded in each directory with the name '.redo'.
+When a 'do' script is run, the goal is to mention dependencies with 'redo-ifcreate', and then perform whatever action is required in order to create the target.
+'redo-ifcreate' is the key piece and will be described in more detail in the following section.

 ### redo